 Nova Scotians with a valid health card can visit a pharmacist for certain medical services.
 There’s no cost for seeing a pharmacist for an assessment, though you may need to pay for prescriptions.

-Nova Scotians can see a pharmacist for:
+Nova Scotians can see a pharmacist for the following pharmacy services in community pharmacies across the province:

 Eligibility